RETAIL MARKET STUDY

 Retail Market Brand Study.
 A Failing Market.

-“Retail is in the throes of monumental change.
-Those who change everything will survive.
+“The retail market is in the throes of monumental change.
+Those who change will survive.
 Those holding onto outdated business models will die.”

 Retail market study.
-An in-depth look at the retail category
+An in-depth look at retail brands

 Retail Market Study Update

-The retail sector continues its nosedive.
-Data just in demonstrates that the consumer market is punishing the sector by reductions
+The retail market continues its nosedive.
+Data demonstrates that the consumer market is punishing the sector by reductions

-Privately held brands best positioned for change.
-They have more patient capital because they can hold a long view.
+They have more patient capital because they hold a long view.
 Public companies are the last to adapt.

 Yet, the management claims to serve the shareholder.